matiasconsiglio/project-3/README.md

 - App wont work properly on smartphone.
 - When user input a negative % with a positive % that adds on 100% for the ponderation input the data was shown as valid.
 Bug fixed, problem in code line 273 "quantity_ponderation_int = [int(x) for x in ponderation_values]".
 Used "()" instead of "[]", function was created instead of list.
 Bug fixed with the help of the mentor.
+- Name of student can only contain alphabetic charaters.
+This means that no "space" allowed.
+So the program only accepts first name or last name.
 - No more Bugs.

 ## Deployment